mbarzegary/mbarzegary.github.io/usefulbooks.md

 * [Think OS, A Brief Introduction to Operating Systems](http://greenteapress.com/thinkos/): The simplest text I've ever found to describe how operating systems work.

+* [Learn Git Branching](https://learngitbranching.js.org/): An interactive and fun website to learn Git and it's features.

 ## Machine Learning

 * [Mastering Machine Learning with Python in Six Steps](https://github.com/mbarzegary/mastering-ml-w-python-in-six-steps): A collection of Jupyter notebooks to jump-start learning the basics of Machine Learning.